rsolter/rsolter.github.io/_posts/2019-10-05-Monthly_Bike_Forecast_ETS.md

 # Forecasting Capital Bikeshare usage with Exponential Smoothing

+I've always love biking.
+At age 18, I rode my bike 140 miles with a few friends one summer to Chicago, sleeping outside along the way.
+At age 29, I took a much less advised trip from DC to NYC on Dec, 28th trying to make it to Brooklyn in 3 days for a NYE party.
+It was below freezing when I began, and I only ended up making to to Baltimore before turning tail and taking a train back to DC.

+My love of biking is one reason I decided to hunt down some DC bike share data for a post about forecasting.
+Also, working with bike share data, is a [very](https://towardsdatascience.com/predicting-no-of-bike-share-users-machine-learning-data-visualization-project-using-r-71bc1b9a7495) [popular](https://medium.com/@limavallantin/analysing-bike-sharing-trends-with-python-a9f574c596b9) [choice](https://nycdatascience.com/blog/student-works/r-visualization/graphic-look-bay-area-bike-share/) for data science projects.

 Exponential smoothing is one of the fundamental methods for forecasting univariate series.
 The basic idea behind the method is that forecasts